 There are four main types of refrigerators:

-French Door: This is the most popular model, with two doors that open the refrigerator compartment.
+- French Door: This is the most popular model, with two doors that open the refrigerator compartment.
 This feature makes it easier to access the fridge, such as when a kitchen island might prevent you from fully opening a full-size door.
 These refrigerators also have the freezer section on the bottom.

-Top freezer: As the name suggests, the freezer is on the top, with a single door below for the refrigerator.
+- Top freezer: As the name suggests, the freezer is on the top, with a single door below for the refrigerator.
 These models make it easier to get to the freezer, at the expense of having to bend down to reach the lower drawers of the refrigerator.

-Standard vs. Counter Depth
+Standard vs. counter depth

 Many refrigerators come in two sizes: standard and counter depth.
 Counter-depth refrigerators are not as deep, so their front edge will be aligned with your countertop and kitchen cabinets.
 While more stylish, this makes them both smaller and more expensive than standard-size refrigerators.

 Is it magnetic?
 Keep in mind that many stainless steel models are not magnetic, so you'll have a harder time posting your kids' artwork and report cards, not to mention those takeout menus.

 Will it fit?